Createdd/Writing/2020/articles/pythonApi.md

 # 1. Create project formalities

 It's always the same but necessary.
-I do it along these steps:
+I do it along with these steps:

-1. Create local folder `mkdir NAME`
+1. Create a local folder `mkdir NAME`
-2. Create new repository on Github with `NAME`
+2. Create a new repository on Github with `NAME`
 3. Create conda environment `conda create --name NAME python=3.7`
 4. Activate conda environment `conda activate PATH_TO_ENVIRONMENT`
 5. Create git repo `git init`